eduaravila/acme-store-react-shopping-cart/README.md

 4. Please make sure that your build works, and we can run your code.
 If the build breaks due to minor issues like linting, **we will** try our best to get around it and somehow run your code to evaluate it.
 However keep in mind that this might effect your overall score.

+## observations!!

+the api always return a total of 100
+- even if items is empty
+- with an invalid query param

+for example
+`api/items?limit=10&offset=0&query=xxxxx`

+{
+	"total": 100,
+	"perPage": 10,
+	"items": []
+}

 # Acme Store

 Acme Corporation decided to create an online store after receiving so many complaints from frustrated customers having trouble with ordering and shipping, and they need your help!